 General and Bariatric Surgery

-As a laparoscopic surgeon, Dr. Adil H. Khan specializes in this minimally invasive surgical technique that uses cameras and small instruments inserted through very small incisions.
+As a surgeon, Dr. Sarah Hayek specializes in this minimally invasive surgical technique that uses cameras and small instruments inserted through very small incisions.
 This approach allows for less scarring and faster healing for his patients.
 Typical laparoscopic surgeries include: hernia repair, gallbladder, and appendix or colon removal.
-Understanding that many patients approach surgery with some degree of apprehension, Dr. Khan provides clear information in a calm and caring way giving his patients the necessary time to ask questions and make informed decisions about their care.
+Understanding that many patients approach surgery with some degree of apprehension, Dr. Hayek provides clear information in a calm and caring way giving his patients the necessary time to ask questions and make informed decisions about their care.

-Dr. Khan’s goal is to make surgery a positive experience and to help each patient achieve the best possible results.
+Dr. Hayek's goal is to make surgery a positive experience and to help each patient achieve the best possible results.

-In addition to the laparoscopic surgeries listed above, Dr. Khan performs the following surgical procedures:
+In addition to the laparoscopic surgeries listed above, Dr. Hayek performs the following surgical procedures:

 - Bariatric surgery (weight loss surgery) -- Gastric sleeve and other weight-loss surgeries make changes to your digestive system to help you lose weight by limiting how much you can eat or by reducing the absorption of nutrients, or both.
 Gastric sleeve and other weight-loss surgeries are done when diet and exercise haven't worked or when you have serious health problems because of your weight.